 Our Leadership Team: Our leadership team recognizes the authority of God, and realizes that we are shepherds who serve under the Chief Shepherd, Jesus Christ.
 We desire to devote ourselves to prayer and to the ministry of the Word.
 Our passion and goal is to equip the believers for the work of the ministry until we all attain maturity in the fullness of Christ.

-Rev. Tim Millwood, Director of Missions Email Tim: firstname.lastname@example.org
+Rev. Tim Millwood, Director of Missions/CEO Email Tim: email@example.com

 Bro.
 Tim has served in this position since July, 2004.
 Prior to that he served as pastor of Friendship Baptist Church of Warner Robins for twelve and a half years where the church grew from a small group of 30 meeting in the Association building to a thriving church of 500+.
 Before moving to Warner Robins in 1992, Tim served churches in Gainesville, Georgia.

 Tim Millwood is a graduate of Mercer University (Bachelor of Arts in Christianity) and New Orleans Baptist Theological Seminary (Master of Divinity with an emphasis in Problem-Solving).
 Brother Tim has also served on the Georgia Baptist Convention Executive Committee, Committee on Nominations, and State Cooperative Program budget committee.
 He has served on the National (Southern Baptist Convention) Committee on Nominations.
-Tim also serves as Campus Director for the South Georgia Campus of New Orleans Baptist Theological Seminary, where he teaches Under-Graduate and Certificate Courses.
+Tim also teaches Certificate classes at the Association office for Leavell College and New Orleans Baptist Theological Seminary.

-Additionally, Tim Millwood has been overseas on International Mission trips fifteen times including trips to Panama, Romania, and Moldova.
+Additionally, Tim Millwood has been overseas on multiple International Mission trips including trips to Panama, Romania, Moldova and Nicaragua.
 His passion is pouring into pastors by training and encouraging them in accordance with 2 Timothy 2:2.
 A student of the Bible and of history, Tim loves to explore and share with others how sacred and secular history interact; this stems from a belief that the God of the Bible is the God of all history and has worked in history to accomplish His plan.

 II.
 God There is one and only one living and true God.
 He is an intelligent, spiritual, and personal Being, the Creator, Redeemer, Preserver, and Ruler of the universe.
 God is infinite in holiness and all other perfections.
 God is all powerful and all knowing; and His perfect knowledge extends to all things, past, present, and future, including the future decisions of His free creatures.
 To Him we owe the highest love, reverence, and obedience.
 The eternal triune God reveals Himself to us as Father, Son, and Holy Spirit, with distinct personal attributes, but without division of nature, essence, or being.